UltraMessaging/um_kb/kb/ssl-patch.md

 $ cd $HOME/UMP_6.12.1/Linux-glibc-2.17-x86_64/lib
 $ ls libssl.so.* libcrypto.so.*
 libcrypto.so.1.0.0   libssl.so.1.0.0
+$ mv libcrypto.so.1.0.0 libcrypto.so.1.0.0.insecure
-$ mv libcrypto.so.1.0.0 libssl.so.1.0.0 /tmp/
+$ mv libssl.so.1.0.0 libssl.so.1.0.0.insecure
 ```

-Once this patch is tested, the libraries stored in /tmp should be deleted.
+Once this patch is tested, the *.insecure libraries can be deleted.